 Westlaw includes a particularly useful tool for finding case law about a certain topic, called the West Key Number System.
 The West Key Number System was developed in the 19th Century by John B. West, and it is essentially an index to American Law: it uses both topics and a number system to form a classification system for legal topics.
 The key numbers are categorized topically in a hierarchical structure: with legal principles first categorized by broad categories followed by a narrower topic, and a Key Number is assigned to the most narrow topic.
 The image below is an example of this topic hierarchy:

 When Thomson Reuters receives a court opinion to add to Westlaw, the attorney editors at Westlaw first review the case.
-They then identify what they consider to be the important legal issues, which are then summarized and categorized by Key Number.
+They then identify what they consider to be important legal issues, which are then summarized and categorized by Key Number.

-The document below goes over how to use the Key Number System to find cases.
 It is an incredibly powerful tool that has allowed researchers to find cases by subject for over 100 years.

 Lexis+ also has a headnote system that allows researchers to find cases by topic.
 The "Topics" tab (see the screenshot below) takes you to the index of main topics.
 Click on one of the main topics to see the subtopics.
 You can also search for your topic by using the "Search Topics" box.
 Note: you can either do a natural language search or a terms and connectors search in the "Search Topics" box.